Understanding "Convert" in Math: A complete walkthrough

 Conversion Between Number Systems

 Another significant application of "convert" is in changing the base or representation of a number.
-We are most familiar with the decimal (base-10) system, but numbers can also be represented in binary (base-2), octal (base-8), hexadecimal (base-16), and other bases.
+Here's the thing — we are most familiar with the decimal (base-10) system, but numbers can also be represented in binary (base-2), octal (base-8), hexadecimal (base-16), and other bases.
 Converting between these systems is essential in computer science and digital electronics.

 Example: Converting the decimal number 10 to binary involves finding the binary equivalent that represents the same quantity.
 10 in decimal is equivalent to 1010 in binary.
 This conversion often involves repeated division by the new base.